cgurusm/g4-workshop/docs/index.md

 ### Navigation guides

-This projects focused on the below seven sub-sections and contain exercises at the end of every modules.
+We will focus on the following seven (7) project-based sub-sections.

 1. [Introduction to Git](/beginner-intermediate/0-intro-to-git.md)
 2. [Basic Linux Commands](/beginner-intermediate/1-basic-linux-commands.md)